Image streaming increased my creativity and unlocked my inner genius.

 I decided to take a quantitative approach to note-taking.

 I pushed myself to write down ten ideas per day for three months.
 At first, it took a lot of effort and time.
-But at the end of three months, I was able to jot down 20 ideas in as many minutes — with little effort.
+But at the end of three months, I could jot down 20 ideas in as many minutes — with little effort.
 Most of them were rubbish, but still.
 20 ideas in 20 minutes!

 I was amazed.